floooh/flohofwoe.www/index.md

 title: flohofwoe.net
 ---

-## Welcome Earthling
+## Welcome

-You probably came here to have a look at the <a href="demos.html">Nebula3/emscripten Demos</a>.
+This is the personal home page of Andre 'Floh' Weissflog.
+You probably came here for the <a href="demos.html" target="_blank">Nebula3/emscripten demos</a>.

-If you're interested in the technical details I recommend you spend a bit of time on my
+If you're interested in the tech behind these demos, check out my
-<a href="http://flohofwoe.blogspot.com" target="_blank">tech blog</a>.
+<a href="http://flohofwoe.blogspot.com" target="_blank">tech-blog</a>.

+If you want to contact me, find me on
+<a href="http://www.facebook.com/andre.weissflog.3" target="_blank">Facebook</a> or on LinkedIn.

+This page has been created with <a href="http://jekyllrb.com/" target="_blank">Jekyll</a>
+and most of the layout has been blatantly ripped from the
+<a href="http://www.glfw.org/" target="_blank">GLFW web site</a>.
+I'll work on making
+it a less obvious copy in the near future :)

 ## What's New

+Nothing yet.

 {% for post in site.tags.news %}
 ---